p5432197/Hamming_Code/README.md

 ## How to decode the data
 Step 1: Pick up the all 1 binary number positions in encoded hamming code 101010011011.

-Step 2: All 1 binary number position are.
+Step 2: All 1 binary number position are

 Step 3: Exclude the 2**n position, so the 1 binary number position are 3, 7, 10, 12.